ansible-collections/servicenow.itsm/docs/hacking.md

 There are a few things we will need to have installed on our workstation.
 They are, in no particular order:

-  * a python 3 interpreter with virtual environment support,
+  * a Python 3 interpreter with virtual environment support,
   * git, and
-  * a functioning docker installation.
+  * a functioning Docker installation.

 It should be relatively straightforward to get those things installed on our machine.
 Once we have them ready, we can start customizing our environment for